2025 Pacific hurricane season: Hurricane Flossie

 On June 23, a broad area of low pressure formed off the Pacific coast of Central America.
 After several days within favorable environment, the shower and thunderstorm activity associated with the disturbance become much better organized on June 28, and Tropical Depression Six-E formed early the next morning, when the low developed a well-defined, closed low-level circulation with maximum winds around 25 kn.
 Convection continued to become better organized, with curved banding to the north of the center a few hours later, marking the formation of Tropical Storm Flossie that same day.
 Flossie steadily gained strength on June 30, amid a favorable environment of low wind shear and warm sea surface temperatures of about 29 to 30 C, the storm attained hurricane strength late that day, about 175 mi south of Manzanillo, Colima.
-The system continued to rapidly intensify on July 1, becoming a Category 3 major hurricane by day's end.
+The system continued to rapidly intensify on July 1, becoming a Category 3 major hurricane by day's end and reached peak winds of 105 kn.
 The next morning, Flossie's eye became more ragged and the northern eyewall started to deteriorate, weakening the system to Category 2 strength.
 Flossie's structure continued to degrade, and, early on July 3, it weakened to a tropical storm.
-Then, having moved over colder sea surface temperatures southwest of Baja California Sur, the storm lost all convection, and transitioned into a post-tropical low that afternoon.
+Then, having moved over colder sea surface temperatures southwest of Baja California Sur, the storm lost all convection, and transitioned into a post-tropical low that afternoon and dissipated three days later.

+The outer rain bands of Flossie produced 1 to 3 inches of rain across the Pacific coast of Mexico.
 Flooding, fallen trees, land slides, and minor property damage was reported in Michoacán.
+More than 20 homes were flooded in the state.
+An elderly woman was rescued from her flooded home.
+Traffic accidents were reported across Michoacán and Nayarit.
+There were a total of 36 reports of damage to palapas along beaches.
+In Bahía de Banderas, dozens of homes were flooded and a wall of an elementary school collapsed.
+A waterspout damaged several structures.
 Similar damage was reported in the neighboring states of Guerrero, and Colima.
-In Manzanillo, Colima, a man drowned after being swept away by rough surf.
+In Acapulco, vehicles were swept away by overflowing rivers.
+A landslide knocked down two utility poles.
+In Manzanillo, Colima, winds gusted up to 40 kn.
+A man drowned after being swept away by rough surf.
+In Baja California Sur, 75 mm of rain fell.
+In Querétaro, landslides blocked roads, isolating several communities.
+Over 100 mm of rain fell in some areas, causing three walls to collapse.
+At least nine neighborhoods were flooded.
+An interaction of Flossie and another low pressure system brought heavy rains to Sinaloa.
+At least ten homes were flooded and a sinkhole was reported.
+Two vehicles were stranded and three cars were damaged.
+A market was flooded.